puppetlabs/puppet-docs/source/puppet/latest/function.md

     create_resources("@user", $myusers)

-Note that `create_resources` will filter out parameter values that are `undef` so that normal data binding and puppet default value expressions are considered (in that order) for the final value of a parameter (just as when setting a parameter to `undef` in a puppet language resource declaration).
+Note that `create_resources` filters out parameter values that are `undef` so that normal data binding and Puppet default value expressions are considered (in that order) for the final value of a parameter (just as when setting a parameter to `undef` in a Puppet language resource declaration).